Interpretable ML for High-Frequency Execution: Application: optimal order placement

 \subsubsection{A toy model}

-Before diving into the details of the estimation of $\mathcal{V}$, let us introduce a simplified version of the order placement model with an exponential fill probability function as specified in \cite{avellaneda2008high}, \cite{laruelle2013optimal}.
-For the sake of clarity, we set $f^-=f^+=1$ and we consider the modified distance $\delta^a:=\psi_0+\delta$ that is the distance from the best ask price in ticks.
-We set $\mathcal{V}$ constant and for all $\delta^a\geq1$:
+Before diving into the estimation of $\mathcal{V}$, let us introduce a simplified version of the order placement model with an exponential fill probability function as specified in \cite{avellaneda2008high}, \cite{laruelle2013optimal}.
+For the sake of clarity, we set $f^-=f^+=1$ and we consider the modified distance $\delta^a:=\psi_0+\delta$ of the order the best ask price at time 0, expressed in ticks.
+We set $\mathcal{V}$ constant and for all $\delta^a\geq1$,

 The expected saved cost function writes:

 Setting the condition $k(1+\mathcal{V})\leq 1$ and differentiating with respect to $\delta^a$, we obtain the following optimal distance of placement:

 and the associated maximum of the saved cost function: